NSS-Data-Analytics-Cohort-3/geospatial-workshop-wmltsang/README.md

 ##### notebooks
 - geospatial_intro.ipynb (geopandas and foilum)
-- matplotlib_subplots.ipynb (matplotlib styling of geoplots in latter part of notebook) -Bikeracks (geopandas and foilum) explores the highest number of bikeracks in Nashville
+- matplotlib_subplots.ipynb (matplotlib styling of geoplots in latter part of notebook)
+- Bikeracks (geopandas and foilum) explores the highest number of bikeracks in Nashville